1) What documents are necessary for going to Tibet?

 - Military Permit - It is obtained to travel to some militarily sensitive areas.

-Note that there are details concerning business, tourist, and student visa requirements, additional required information depending on point of entry and country of origin, and processing time that change sometimes.
-We can help you with that.
+Note that there are details concerning the business, tourist, and student visa requirements, additional required information depending on point of entry and country of origin, and processing time that change sometimes.

 2) Is it possible to travel individually, or must people be part of a tour group?

 All tourists must tour with a tour group.
 You may apply for a group visa from us (minimum of two people in a group and you must leave China with this person unless you can change the visa inside China).
-For more information, read "Latest FAQs about the China Visa."
+For more information, read "Latest FAQs about the Tibet permit."

 3) When is a good travel time?